 Smush and Fold: Once all of the dry ingredients have been incorporated, continue to fold the meringue but this time gently smush the batter against the sides of the bowl before folding it back together.
 Continue to smush and fold the meringue a few times before testing to see if it has reached the Lava/Figure 8 stage.
 The meringue is ready to pipe when you can draw a figure 8 without the stream breaking– it should flow smoothly and continuously.

-Pipe, Dry, and Bake the Shells: Transfer the meringue to a piping bag fitted with a small round tip (I like a Wilton #10).
-Pipe 1-inch macaron shells onto the tray.
-Once you’ve finished piping the first tray, hold it a few inches off the counter and drop it straight down.
-Drop the tray another 5 times, or until it looks like all of the large air bubbles have popped.
-Repeat with the second tray.
+Pipe, Dry, and Bake the Shells: Transfer the meringue to the prepared piping bag.
+Holding the piping bag vertically, pipe 1-inch circles about 2 inches apart on the prepared baking sheet.
+Immediately after you’ve finished piping the tray, hold it 6 inches off the counter and drop it straight down to release any air bubbles.
+Repeat the dropping process 5-6 times, or until it looks like any large air bubbles have popped.
 Set the trays aside to rest for at least 25 minutes.
 They’re ready to bake when you can touch them gently without the meringue sticking to your finger.
-While the macarons rest, preheat your oven to 325°F. Bake the macarons, one tray at a time, for 13 minutes, turning the tray halfway through cooking.
+While the macarons rest, preheat your oven to 325°F–make sure it’s truly at the correct temperature by checking with a thermometer.
+Bake the macarons, one tray at a time, for 13 minutes, turning the tray halfway through cooking.
 Allow the macarons to cool to room temperature before removing them from the pan.

 Beat the Frosting: Add 57 grams (¼ cup) of heavy whipping cream to the bowl of a stand mixer fitted with the whisk attachment and beat on medium-high speed until soft peaks form.
-Add 113 grams (4 ounces) of mascarpone cheese and 14 grams (1 tablespoon of Kahlua coffee liqueur and continue to beat on medium speed until it is all combined.
+Add 113 grams (4 ounces) of mascarpone cheese and 14 grams (1 tablespoon) of Kahlúa coffee liqueur and continue to beat on medium speed until it is all combined.
+Be careful not to over-mix here; mascarpone can separate or become runny if beaten for too long!

 Add the Sugar: Turn the mixer to low and slowly add 141 grams (1¼ cups) of powdered sugar, followed by 2 grams (1 teaspoon) of instant espresso powder and ⅛ teaspoon of ground cinnamon.
 Scrape down the sides of the bowl as necessary and continue mixing until the powered sugar is well incorporated.
 Transfer the mixture to a piping bag fitted with your choice of tip.